kamrankashef/connect2/README.md

 # connect2

 A simple script to use aliased host names and ports to login, copy files and execute commands remotely in batch.
+Effectively an enhanced version of ssh/config functionality.

 - [Most Basic Example](#most-basic-example)
 - [Installation](#installation)